 Business Meeting, Saturday, 10:00–10:50 a.m.

-Claytor-Woodward Lecture, Saturday, 1:00 p.m., Chelsea Walton, Worcester Polytechnic Institute, University of Illinois Urbana-Champaign, An Invitation to Noncommutative Algebra.
+Claytor-Woodward Lecture, Saturday, 1:00 p.m., Chelsea Walton, Rice University, An Invitation to Noncommutative Algebra.

 Rocky Mountain Mathematics Consortium Board Meeting, Friday, 2:15–4:00 p.m.

-This program consists of an Invited Address, Title to be announced, on Thursday, 11:10 a.m., given by Thaleia Zariphopoulou, University of Texas at Austin, and a series of Minisymposia, Wednesday-Saturday, to include Recent Advances in Financial Mathematics and Engineering, Igor Cialenco, Illinois Institute of Technology; Using Mathematical Models in Epidemiology and Medicine to Outwit Diseases, Abdul-Aziz Yakubu, Howard University; Equilibrium and Games in Financial Mathematics, Kim Weston, Rutgers University; Supporting Workforce Preparation With Mathematical Modeling, Katie Kavanagh.
+This program consists of an Invited Address, Human-machine interaction models and stochastic optimization, on Thursday, 11:10 a.m., given by Thaleia Zariphopoulou, University of Texas at Austin, and a series of Minisymposia, Wednesday-Saturday, to include Recent Advances in Financial Mathematics and Engineering, Igor Cialenco, Illinois Institute of Technology; Using Mathematical Models in Epidemiology and Medicine to Outwit Diseases, Abdul-Aziz Yakubu, Howard University; Equilibrium and Games in Financial Mathematics, Kim Weston, Rutgers University; Supporting Workforce Preparation With Mathematical Modeling, Katie Kavanagh.
 Institute for STEM Education; New Frontiers in Computational Mathematics, Maria Cameron, University of Maryland; Complex Fluids in Living Systems, Lorena Bociu, North Carolina State University and Giovanna Guidoboni, University of Missouri; Mathematics of Machine Learning in Finance, Martin Larsson, Carnegie Mellon University; and Advances in Manifold Learning and Applications, Tyrus Berry and Ryan Vaughn, George Mason University.

 See also the session cosponsored by SIAM in the AMS Special Sessions listings: AMS-MAA-SIAM Special Session on Research in Mathematics by Undergraduates and Students in Post-Baccalaureate Programs, organized by Darren A. Narayan, Rochester Institute of Technology, Christopher O’Neil, San Diego State University, Khang Tran, California State University Fresno, Mark David Ward, Purdue University, and John Wierman, The Johns Hopkins University; as well as the MAA-AMS-SIAM Gerald and Judith Porter Public Lecture and the MAA-SIAM-AMS Hrabowski-Gates-Tapia-McBay Lecture and Panel, organized by Carrie Diaz Eaton, Bates College;